 Cost overruns are all too common when managing client projects.
-Here are my top five tips on how to keep cost overruns on the low, while keeping your client and team happy:
+Here are my top five tips to keep cost overruns on the low, while keeping your client and team happy:

-Ensure that your client understands that a project is a shared undertaking, and that you both are mutually responsible for the outcome.
-Be clear on:<
+Ensure that your client understands that a project is a shared undertaking, and that you are mutually responsible for the outcome.
+Be clear on:

 - how the project will be run, structured, and reported on.